Why Alberta is throwing billions behind the Keystone XL pipeline | CBC News

 With a price tag of $8 billion US, Keystone XL would carry 830,000 barrels of crude a day from Hardisty, Alta., to Nebraska.
 That oil would then finds its way to Texas refineries on the Gulf Coast.

 Oil prices are dismal today thanks to the economic impact of COVID-19 and an oil price war between Saudi Arabia and Russia — with Alberta oil trading well below $10 US per barrel.
-But the sector's expectation is that prices will eventually improve, after economic activity restarts.
+But the sector's expectation is that prices will eventually improve after economic activity restarts.

 Once the current gloom is gone, analysts see the project as improving market access and the price Alberta producers get for their oil.